Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Exit"

-Re-exports all named exports from the "effect/Exit" module as "Exit".
+Re-exports all named exports from the "effect/Exit" module as `Exit`.

 **Signature**